miroiu/nodify/docs/localization/zh-CN/API-Reference.md

 #### Direction

-Gets or sets the direction in which this connection is oriented.
+Gets or sets the direction in which this connection is flowing.

 ```csharp
 public ConnectionDirection Direction { get; set; }